InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-levels.md

 Several teams are using different InnerSource patterns and all calling it "InnerSource", so the term is not precise enough to usefully describe a set of working practices without confusion.

-Estabilishing a more accurate internal language that is understood across all teams allows anyone to communicate intent or set expectations efficiently without ambiguity.
+Estabilishing a more accurate common language that is understood across all teams allows anyone to communicate intent or set expectations efficiently without ambiguity.

 ## Problem